Course Syllabus

 Online Casebook and Course Materials #

 Required readings for the course are assigned on a weekly basis — please consult the Course Schedule.
-Because of the casebook’s unique format, you will only see new material (along with links to existing material) after that new material is assigned.
+Because of the casebook’s unique problem-based format, you will only see new material (along with links to existing material) after that new material is assigned.

 Online versions of the weekly readings, posted on the course website, may contain interactive elements (instructional notes, podcasts, screencasts, quizzes, etc), so please aim to read these materials on your computer or tablet when possible.
 If you have any accessibility concerns about this format please don’t hesitate to contact me.